-- Dinah McLannahan, Chief Finance Officer (Board Member) - Frieza Mahmood, Chief People Officer (Board Member) - Kam Dhami, Director of Governance (Board Member) - Ruth Wilkin, Director of Communications - Rachel Barlow, Director of System Transformation - Martin Sadler, Chief Informatics Officer - Dave Baker, Director of Partnerships and Innovation s and conditions of employment and remuneration packages for the ors.
+- Dinah McLannahan, Chief Finance Officer (Board Member) - Frieza Mahmood, Chief People Officer (Board Member) - Kam Dhami, Director of Governance (Board Member) - Ruth Wilkin, Director of Communications - Rachel Barlow, Director of System Transformation - Martin Sadler, Chief Informatics Officer - Dave Baker, Director of Partnerships and Innovation

+Committee Purpose Trust Board The Committee provides oversight and assurance in respect of all aspects of quality and safety relating to the provision of care and services to patients, staff and visitors.
+During the year the Committee has contributed to the development of the Trust's Quality and Safety Plans which form core pillars of the Trust's strategic direction.
+The Committee meets monthly.
+Remuneration and Terms of Service Committee The Committee advises on the terms and conditions of employment and remuneration packages for the Chief Executive and Executive Directors.
 The Committee meets three times a year.

-Purpose

-nd assurance in respect of all aspects of governance, risk management, I controls across Trust activities.
+Audit & Risk Management Committee The Committee provides oversight and assurance in respect of all aspects of governance, risk management, information governance and internal controls across Trust activities.
 The committee meets five times a year.

-nd assurance in respect of all aspects of quality and safety relating to patients, staff and visitors.
-During the year the Committee has he Trust's Quality and Safety Plans which form core pillars of the Trust's neets monthly.

-nd assurance in respect of the Trust's financial plans, investment policy ent decisions.
-The Committee has retained a sharp focus on the Trust's ial Model.
+Quality and Safety Committee The Committee provides oversight and assurance in respect of all aspects of quality and safety relating to the provision of care and services to patients, staff and visitors.
+During the year the Committee has contributed to the development of the Trust's Quality and Safety Plans which form core pillars of the Trust's strategic direction.
+The Committee meets monthly.
+Finance and Investment Committee The Committee provides oversight and assurance in respect of the Trust's financial plans, investment policy and the robustness of major investment decisions.
+The Committee has retained a sharp focus on the Trust's delivery against its Long Term Financial Model.
 The Committee meets bi-monthly.

-nd assurance in respect of how the Trust's Charitable Funds are invested nce with the wishes of donors.
+Charitable Funds The Committee provides oversight and assurance in respect of how the Trust's Charitable Funds are invested to the benefit of patients in accordance with the wishes of donors.
 The Committee meets quarterly.

-nd assurance of delivery against the Trust's workforce and OD of workforce transformation, recruitment and retention and sickness tee meets bi-monthly.

-with assurance concerning the strategic direction of the Trust. lectronic Patient Record system Unity.
-The Committee moved from bi-monthly.

-vith assurance concerning the strategic direction of the Trust. establish the Midland Metropolitan University Hospital.
-EMPA ensures irrations are consistent with the long term direction towards the new in meeting bi-monthly to monthly during the year.

-nd assurance regarding plans to drive holistic public development and Trust's equality ambitions.
+People and OD The Committee provides oversight and assurance of delivery against the Trust's workforce and OD strategies, including the programme of workforce transformation, recruitment and retention and sickness absence management.
+The Committee meets bi-monthly.
+Digital Major Projects The Committee provides the Board with assurance concerning the strategic direction of the Trust.
+Specifically implementation of the Electronic Patient Record system Unity.
+The Committee moved from meeting monthly during the year to bi-monthly.
+Estate Major Projects Authority The Committee provides the Board with assurance concerning the strategic direction of the Trust.
+Specifically, to support the project to establish the Midland Metropolitan University Hospital.
+EMPA ensures that programmes of work/ reconfigurations are consistent with the long term direction towards the new hospital.
+The committee moved from meeting bi-monthly to monthly during the year.
+Public Health, Community Development and Equality Committee The Committee provides oversight and assurance regarding plans to drive holistic public development and equality health interventions and the Trust's equality ambitions.
 The Committee meets bi-monthly.